-Professor of Design at Cornish College of the Arts in Seattle, Natalia Ilyin teaches design history and criticism there, strangely enough, as well as about complex systems, design for social activism, and transition design.
-In 2012—and again in 2015—she earned Cornish’s Award for Teaching Excellence.
+Professor of Design, Design History, and Criticism at Cornish College of the Arts in Seattle, Natalia teaches about design, design history and criticism there, strangely enough, as well as about complex systems, design for social activism, the semiotics of brand, and transition design.
+She’s been awarded Cornish’s Award for Teaching Excellence twice.

 Her most recent book is Writing for the Design Mind, a visual approach to learning to write.
-She co-edited Parallel Narratives: Annotated Student Bibliographies Toward a Broader History of Design, Vol.1.
-In her preface, she outlines the curricular strategies she brings to her current teaching of design history.
-Another of her books, Chasing the Perfect: Thoughts on Modernist Design in Our Time, questioned the tenets that still underpin most design education.
+She co-edited Parallel Narratives: Annotated Student Bibliographies Toward a Broader History of Design, Vol.1, a series that seeks to build design history from the student up, rather than from the historian down.
+Her book Chasing the Perfect: Thoughts on Modernist Design in Our Time, questioned the tenets that still underpin most design education.

-She contributes regularly to various design sites, and has published articles in the New York Times, the International Herald Tribune, the Portland Oregonian, the Miami Herald, Architecture Daily, Metropolis Magazine, Gray Magazine, Adbusters, Eye Magazine, Communication Arts, 2+3D, and in several anthologies of design criticism, including the recent Visual Strategies for the Apocalypse, designed and edited by Ian Lynam.
+She contributes regularly to various design sites, and has published articles in the New York Times, the International Herald Tribune, the Portland Oregonian, the Miami Herald, Architecture Daily, Metropolis Magazine, Gray Magazine, Adbusters, Eye Magazine, Print, Communication Arts, 2+3D, and in several anthologies of design criticism, including the recent Visual Strategies for the Apocalypse, designed and edited by Ian Lynam.
 She is currently at work on a community-imagined history of design.